Shrimp and Broccoli Stir Fry

 Instructions

 - Prepare rice.
 If you haven’t already, thaw the shrimp, if frozen.
+Pat dry with paper towels.

 - In a small bowl or measuring cup, whisk together sauce ingredients: soy sauce, rice wine vinegar, brown sugar, water, grated ginger, garlic, cornstarch, and sesame oil.
 Set aside.

 - Heat a large frying pan or a wok over medium-high heat; add 1 tablespoon oil.
-Add broccoli and onion, sprinkle with ¼ teaspoon salt, and cook for 6-7 minutes, stirring frequently, until broccoli is tender-crisp.
+Add broccoli and onion, sprinkle with ¼ teaspoon salt, and cook for 6 to 7 minutes, stirring frequently, until broccoli is tender-crisp.
 Transfer to a bowl and cover with an inverted plate or a lid (covering the bowl helps the vegetables stay warm but will also continue to cook the broccoli slightly).

 - Add remaining 1 tablespoon oil to pan and add thawed shrimp in a single layer.
 Sprinkle with remaining ¼ teaspoon salt.